ethanmuz/Zooreka/Writeup.md

 In addition to the player data, the server will handle rolling of the dice.
 The game has 2 dice; one for resources and one for the number of spaces to move.
 The six-sided die needed for number of spaces to move is standard, but the resources die is a little different.
 There are three sides that have the food icon, two sides that have the animal icon, and one side that has the shelter icon.
 These dice should be fairly easy to implement.

 Tomorrow I will detail a couple more elements of the game that need to be planned out before I begin writing code.

+#### February 1, 2018

+Yesterday, I described a little into detail about how I plan to implement some elements of the Zooreka game into my Java program.
+I introduced the fields that I plan on including in my Player class, and how the dice rolling will work in the game.

+I mentioned earlier that I plan on keeping most of the game data server-side, so today I want to document a little more information which parts of the game will be server-side and which we be client-side.
+I also want to go into detail on how they will communicate with each other.

+The game server will also handle distribution of Blue Skies and Stormy Weather cards.
+These are cards that affect your game in its current state, as in "gain 3 food cards" or "if you have more than 3 animal cards, lose 2".
+I plan to just have a BlueSkies and StormyWeather class that have ArrayLists with all card possibilities, so that when a player lands on one of these spaces, a random card will be drawn and the change will affect the user.